IBM-Cloud/terraform-cost-estimator/designDocs.md

 ### IBM_IS_VOLUME

-1. Volume parameter is taken as 100
+1. Volume parameter is taken as 100 if not specified

 ### IBM_DATABASE